avoidwork/haro/README.md

 ```

 **override(data[, type="records", fn])**
-_Promise_
+_Boolean_

-Returns a `Promise` for the new state.
 This is meant to be used in a paired override of the indexes & records, such that
 you can avoid the `Promise` based code path of a `batch()` insert or `load()`.
 Accepts an optional third parameter to perform the
 transformation to simplify cross domain issues.